Achievable logoAchievable logo

 Example: A Charles Schwab fund only available to Charles Schwab customers

-Trustee-to-trustee transfers avoid early withdrawal penalties because the investor never possessed the assets.
-Even if the process is delayed and takes several weeks, investors are not subject to a 60-day deadline.
-Trustee-to-trustee transfers are not reportable to the IRS, allowing investors to perform these transfers unlimited times.
+Trustee-to-trustee transfers avoid early withdrawal penalties because the investor never takes possession of the assets.
+Even if the process takes several weeks, there’s no 60-day deadline.
+Trustee-to-trustee transfers are not reportable to the IRS, and investors can perform them an unlimited number of times.

 Many retirement plans are subject to required minimum distributions (RMDs) when the account owner turns 73.
-Unfortunately, the IRS does not allow investors to keep their money tax-sheltered forever.
-They want their taxes eventually!
-Forcing investors to take money from their retirement plans results in additional tax obligations.
+The IRS doesn’t allow investors to keep money tax-sheltered indefinitely, so it requires distributions that create taxable income.

-The IRS requires investors aged 73 or older to perform an annual calculation involving their account balance and life expectancy*.
-While the specifics aren’t important for test purposes, let’s assume a 75 year old with a life expectancy factor of 24.6 years has a year-end account balance of $100,000 on December 31st, 2023.
-The investor divides the year-end account balance ($100,000) by their life expectancy (24.6) to determine their 2024 RMD is $4,065.
+The IRS requires investors age 73 or older to calculate an annual RMD based on their account balance and a life expectancy factor*.
+While the details aren’t important for test purposes, here’s an example.
+Assume a 75 year old has a life expectancy factor of 24.6 years and a year-end account balance of $100,000 on December 31st, 2025.
+The investor divides $100,000 by 24.6 to determine a 2026 RMD of $4,065.

 *The IRS requires most investors to utilize their uniform life expectancy table to determine life expectancy.
 The older an investor, the lower their life expectancy, which results in a larger distribution.

-Most of the time, RMDs must be fully distributed by the end of the year (by December 31st).
-However, investors taking their first RMD have a bit more time.
-They may postpone their first RMD until April 1st of the year after they turn 73.
-This rule gives the investor an extra three months (all of January, February, and March) to withdraw the necessary funds.
+Most of the time, RMDs must be taken by the end of the year (December 31st).
+However, the first RMD can be delayed.
+An investor may postpone their first RMD until April 1st of the year after they turn 73.
+This gives an extra three months (January, February, and March) to withdraw the required amount.

 Key points